queengooborg/OpenTag3D/index.md

 {% include feature_row %}

+{: .notice--danger}
+**Notice:** OpenTag3D is not yet production ready.
+The spec is still being finalized.

 RFID is becoming more prevalent, with each company launching their own RFID system that is incompatible with the rest.
 OpenTag3D strives to be a standard that allows RFID tags to work across all brands.

 OpenTag3D defines a standard for the following: